 Our strategy is to develop and implement open access to research results from projects funded by the EU Research Framework Programmes, namely FP7 and Horizon 2020.
 Open access requirements are based on a balanced support to both 'Green open access' (immediate or delayed open access that is provided through self-archiving) and 'Gold open access' (immediate open access that is provided by a publisher).

-The strategy is also to encourage national initiatives at Member State level and contribute to their co-ordination within the European Research Area.
+We encourage national initiatives at member state level and contribute to their co-ordination within the European Research Area.
 Funds are also provided for research and supporting activities in the area of open access.

-During the course of Horizon 2020, we will continue to engage with stakeholders, while continuing to encourage a culture of sharing scientific publications and, with due respect to the rights of all concerned, research data.
+During the course of Horizon 2020, we will continue to engage with stakeholders while continuing to encourage a culture of sharing scientific publications and, with due respect to the rights of all concerned, research data.

 In July 2012, the Commission adopted a scientific information package consisting of a Communication "Towards better access to scientific information: Boosting the benefits of public investments in research" that sets out open access policy objectives for the research funded by the Commission through "Horizon 2020" and a Recommendation to the Member States on access to and preservation of scientific information setting out a complete policy framework for improving access to, and preservation of, scientific information.
 Together, these two initiatives feed into the wider context of achieving a European Research Area.